rasagy/The10Books/list-dump.md

 10. The Harry Potter series, by J K Rowling.

 ###Sanchit Mahajan
-1) Chacha Chaudhary and all works of Pran!
+1. Chacha Chaudhary and all works of Pran!
 Which started my journey!
-2) Archies comics
+2. Archies comics
-3) Secret Seven- complete series!
+3. Secret Seven- complete series!
-4) Agatha Christie- All Hercule Poirot mystries! thanks to Shailee who told me about this in class 6th I think.
+4. Agatha Christie- All Hercule Poirot mystries! thanks to Shailee who told me about this in class 6th I think.
-5) All Jeffery Archer novels (except short stories) my companion during school years.
+5. All Jeffery Archer novels (except short stories. my companion during school years.
 Hard to choose one.
-6) Harry Potter series (4th one being my fav).
+6. Harry Potter series (4th one being my fav..
 One book I read completely on my N72 in a few days!
-7) Freakonomics
+7. Freakonomics
-8) Dan Brown - Da Vinci Code and Angels and Demons.
+8. Dan Brown - Da Vinci Code and Angels and Demons.
-9) An Intimate Note to the Sincere Seeker - Sri Sri Ravishankar.
+9. An Intimate Note to the Sincere Seeker - Sri Sri Ravishankar.
 Constant companion.
-10) Sputnik Sweetheart - Murakami.
+10. Sputnik Sweetheart - Murakami.

 ###Sanket Gupta
 1. A New Earth by Eckhart Tolle